 (i) clearly distinguish between the CDR data for which a fee will, and will not, be charged or passed on; and

-(ii) allow the CDR consumer to actively select or otherwise clearly indicate whether they consent to the collection or disclosure, as appropriate, of the CDR data for which a fee will be charged or passed on; and
+(ii) allow the CDR consumer to clearly indicate whether they consent to the collection or disclosure, as appropriate, of the CDR data for which a fee will be charged or passed on.

-(f) allow the CDR consumer to make an election in relation to deletion of redundant data in accordance with rule 4.20M.

-Example: For a collection consent, a CDR representative could present the CDR consumer with a set of un-filled boxes corresponding to different types of data, and permit the CDR consumer to select the boxes that correspond to the data they consent to the CDR representative collecting.

 Note 1: A CDR representative cannot infer consent, or seek to rely on an implied consent.

 Note 2: For paragraph (b), the specified period may not be more than 12 months: see subrule 4.20F(1).
 After the end of the period, redundant data would need to be dealt with in accordance with subsection 56EO(2) of the Act (privacy safeguard 12) and rules 7.12 and 7.13.

-Note 3: For paragraph (e), a data holder could charge a fee for disclosure of voluntary consumer data, while an accredited data recipient could charge a fee for the disclosure of any CDR data.
+Note 3: For paragraph (e), a data holder could charge a fee for disclosure of voluntary consumer data, while a CDR representative could charge a fee for the disclosure of any CDR data.

+(1A) A CDR consumer may give express consent to a choice referred to in paragraph (1)(a), (b) or (c) by clearly indicating a pre-selected option in relation to that choice.

-(2) The CDR representative must not present pre-selected options to the CDR consumer for the purposes of subrule (1).
+(2) The CDR representative must not present direct marketing consents or de-identification consents as pre-selected options to the CDR consumer for the purposes of subrule (1).

 Information presented to CDR consumer when asking for consent